 1. Install KCM

-Pick the path that matches your current needs.
-You can start for free in just a few minutes and upgrade to a licensed deployment whenever you're ready.
+Start for free in minutes.
+Upgrade to a licensed deployment whenever you’re ready.

 Install free version

-The Community build unlocks topic management, consumer monitoring, Kafka Connect, Schema Registry, and ACL tooling with no cost.
-Deploy it today with Docker; a Helm chart will be available soon for Kubernetes users.
+The Community build unlocks topic management, consumer monitoring, Kafka Connect, Schema Registry, and ACL tooling at no cost.
+For the fastest start, use Docker Compose (see Quickstart).

 Docker Compose (recommended)

-- Clone the repository and jump into the Docker example directory:
+- Clone the repository and enter the Docker example directory:

-git clone https://github.com/kcmhub/KCM.git cd KCM/00_kcm_with_docker_compose - Create the shared Docker network used by the compose stack:
+git clone https://github.com/kcmhub/KCM.git cd KCM/00_kcm_with_docker_compose - Create the shared Docker network:

-docker network create kcm-net - Start the services (Kafka, Schema Registry, KCM UI/API, etc.):
+docker network create kcm-net - Start the services:

 docker compose up -d